daringeorgiev/imot-bg-new-ads/README.md

 ### Node

-Go on [Node.js](https://nodejs.org/) website and download the installer
+Go on [Node.js](https://nodejs.org/) website and download the installer.

 ## Install